AfriSenti: A Twitter Sentiment Analysis Benchmark for African Languages: Abstract

 \section{Abstract}

-Africa is home to over 2000 languages from over six language families and has the highest linguistic diversity among all continents.
-This includes 75 languages with at least one million speakers each.
+Africa is home to over 2,000 languages from more than six language families and has the highest linguistic diversity among all continents.
+These include 75 languages with at least one million speakers each.
 Yet, there is little NLP research conducted on African languages.
-Crucial in enabling such research is the availability of high-quality annotated datasets.
-In this paper, we introduce AfriSenti, which consists of 14 sentiment datasets of 110,000+ tweets in 14 African languages (Amharic, Algerian Arabic, Hausa, Igbo, Kinyarwanda, Moroccan Arabic, Mozambican Portuguese, Nigerian Pidgin, Oromo, Swahili, Tigrinya, Twi, Xitsonga, and \yoruba) from four language families annotated by native speakers.
-The data is used in SemEval 2023 Task 12, the first Afro-centric SemEval shared task.
-We describe the data collection methodology, annotation process, and related challenges when curating each of the datasets.
-We conduct experiments with different sentiment classification baselines and discuss their usefulness.
-We hope AfriSenti enables new work on under-represented languages.\footnote{The dataset is available at \url{https://github.com/afrisenti-semeval/afrisent-semeval-2023}.}
+Crucial to enabling such research is the availability of high-quality annotated datasets.
+In this paper, we introduce AfriSenti, a sentiment analysis benchmark that contains a total of $>$110,000 tweets in 14 African languages (Amharic, Algerian Arabic, Hausa, Igbo, Kinyarwanda, Moroccan Arabic, Mozambican Portuguese, Nigerian Pidgin, Oromo, Swahili, Tigrinya, Twi, Xitsonga, and \yoruba) from four language families.
+The tweets were annotated by native speakers and used in the AfriSenti-SemEval shared task \footnote{The AfriSenti Shared Task had over 200 participants.
+See website: \url{https://afrisenti-semeval.github.io}}.

+We describe the data collection methodology, annotation process, and the challenges we dealt with when curating each dataset.
+We further report baseline experiments conducted on the different datasets and discuss their usefulness.